Morphic-Void/morphic-manifold-engine/docs/containers/TUnorderedCollection.md

 Remap semantics follow the underlying TUnorderedSlots contract:

-- mapping is defined over the occupied domain
+- mapping is only defined over the occupied domain
-- non-participating entries may contain -1 sentinels
-- empty slots do not participate in rank identity
+- empty slots do not participate in rank identity and will contain -1 sentinels

 ## Lifetime model